yrrah/covey.town/README.md

 # Covey.Town
 > This is a fork for [Group 35's Project Submission (github)](https://github.com/yrrah/covey.town)
+> The deployed version of the app can be found [here](http://inspiring-feynman-bc365a.netlify.app)
+> Backend is deployed using [Heroku](https://coveytown-chat.herokuapp.com/towns)
 >
 Covey.Town provides a virtual meeting space where different groups of people can have simultaneous video calls, allowing participants to drift between different conversations, just like in real life.
 Covey.Town was built for Northeastern's [Spring 2021 software engineering course](https://neu-se.github.io/CS4530-CS5500-Spring-2021/), and is designed to be reused across semesters.